 To build your tractor, all you need is a few framing lumber, put them together and line them up with mesh and viola!
 You’re done.
 There’s no need for too many fancy tools or extensive experience in carpentry.

-Compared to larger coops with sturdier runs, this may not last as long especially with natural wear and tear, but it is a great starter coop for a small flock of hens.
+Compared to larger coops with sturdier runs, this may not last as long especially with natural wear and tear, but it is a great starter coop for a small flock of hens and ten times more affordable than the best chicken coop kits.
 Due to its easy-to-access design, it is simple to clean and maintain.

 If you have a playhouse your kids have outgrown, you have found an easy solution to your coop problems.
 Repurposing playhouses like these are inexpensive and efficient.
 When you think that the typical pawhut chicken coop costs anywhere from $200 it’s worth taking a second look at what’s lying around.